internetguru/academy/documentation/ca-collect.md

 ## DESCRIPTION

 Downloads all repositories from a NAMESPACE matching given PREFIX.
-TODO
+Runs tests on WORKING_DIR replacing only EDITABLE files from individual repositories.

 ## OPTIONS